-Make a forensically sound copy of the information in random access memory (RAM), graphics memory, and the state of the system.
-Next make a forensically sound copy of the magnetic media (hard drives, thumb drives, floppy diskettes, tape backups, etc.) In many cases, depending on your authorization, you will simply power down the equipment after you have made a copy of memory and state, and take everything back to the lab for examination.
+Make a forensically sound copy of the information in random access memory (RAM), graphics memory, and the system’s state.
+Next, make a forensically sound copy of the magnetic media (hard drives, thumb drives, floppy diskettes, tape backups, etc.) In many cases, depending on your authorization, you will simply power down the equipment after making a copy of memory and state and taking everything back to the lab for examination.
 If you do not know how to make a forensically sound copy of memory or magnetic media, find someone who does and get them to do it.
 Failure to observe this rule could taint your case to the point where the evidence could become inadmissible because it was altered by someone who didn’t understand the process.

 Rule Number Five: